Exploring today's technology for tomorrow's possibilities

 Auto power-off after 5 min

 Dimensions: 3.04 x 0.59 x 5.79 inches

 High school teachers who need a low-cost option for their classrooms can get a lot of mileage from the HP 10S+ scientific calculator.
 This durable pick is the smart choice when your students have to be on the same page for general math, statistics, algebra, and trigonometry.

 The HP 10S+ has a user-friendly design that students can quickly master.
-The solar-power and long-lasting battery backup keeps it working for years even in low light.
+The solar power and long-lasting battery backup keep it working for years even in low light.
 It auto powers off after 5 minutes of disuse to save its easy-to-read 2-line display from wear and tear.

 With 240 built-in functions, students will tackle ample calculations for permutations, random numbers, regression analyses, or other statistical tasks.
 This HP scientific calculator can also do decimal and hexadecimal conversions as well as rectangular and polar conversions.